RISC-KC/basic_rv32s/guidelines/development_log.md

 After much discussion, RISC-V adopted release consistency as the standard memory consistency model.
 So RISC-V’s atomic support is based on that model.
-…
+...

-I almost went down the path of translating the entire A Extension chapter into Korean (tempting, but time is too tight—learned my lesson from the Privileged_ISA.Korean.md precedent… lol).
+I almost went down the path of translating the entire A Extension chapter into Korean (tempting, but time is too tight—learned my lesson from the Privileged_ISA.Korean.md precedent... lol).
 Instead, I extracted and summarized sentences in that chapter containing the words “reservation,” “reservation set.”
 Doing this forced me to read the chapter word by word; the clues I got are as follows.
 (A_extension_Korean.md created.)